Crossover (evolutionary algorithm): One-point crossover

 A point on both parents' chromosomes is picked randomly, and designated a 'crossover point'.
 Bits to the right of that point are swapped between the two parent chromosomes.
 This results in two offspring, each carrying some genetic information from both parents.

 Two-point and k-point crossover

 In two-point crossover, two crossover points are picked randomly from the parent chromosomes.
 The bits in between the two points are swapped between the parent organisms.

 Two-point crossover is equivalent to performing two single-point crossovers with different crossover points.
 This strategy can be generalized to k-point crossover for any positive integer k, picking k crossover points.

 Uniform crossover

 In uniform crossover, typically, each bit is chosen from either parent with equal probability.
 Other mixing ratios are sometimes used, resulting in offspring which inherit more genetic information from one parent than the other.

 In a uniform crossover, we don’t divide the chromosome into segments, rather we treat each gene separately.
-In this, we essentially flip a coin for each chromosome to decide whether or not it’ll be included in the off-spring.
-We can also bias the coin to one parent, to have more genetic material in the child from that parent.
+In this, we essentially flip a coin for each chromosome to decide whether or not it will be included in the off-spring.